Jump the navigation

 3. What specific collaborative work is necessary and which department members are participating?
 For example, a department might undertake curricular mapping to see where specific skills are being taught to ensure students are getting repeated opportunities to build their performance on that skill.

 4. What scholarly research or expertise will inform your inquiry?
 This could include general scholarship on teaching and learning, or it could entail something specific to your field.
-It might also include consultation with someone beyond campus with qualified expertise in particular pedagogical approaches.
+It might also include consultation with Whtiman colleagues beyond your department or someone beyond campus with qualified expertise in particular pedagogical approaches.
 In your application, please give the committee a clear explanation of your use(s) of such scholarship and expertise.

-5. On what timeline will you conduct your work? (please include a short syllabus or outline)
+5. On what timeline will you conduct your work?
+(Applicants should include a short syllabus or outline.)

-C. Pedagogical Enhancement Project.
 An individual instructor seeks to address some challenges in student learning by changing a pedagogical approach in their course.
 The changes sought to go beyond the “what” of content to the “how” of engaging students with that content.
 Just a few examples include developing collaborative assignments or activities, learning new technologies that facilitate student engagement, developing new ways of grading student work, and developing assignments or activities in collaboration with a local community organization to facilitate community-engaged learning.
-Requested stipends should reflect the duration and intensity of work across the granting period.
-Faculty may request up to $1500 in compensation.

 The following are questions to consider and address in preparing an individual application: